-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network
+1. When you've received medical care from a provider who is not in our plan's network

-Outside the service area, you can receive emergency or urgently needed services from any provider in the United States, whether or not the provider is a part of our network.
-In these cases, ask the provider to bill the plan.
+When you received services from a provider in the United States who is not part of our network, ask the provider to bill the plan.